CSI-Cancer/ocular_streamlining/README.md

 </tbody>
 </table>

-### Environment and Dependency Handling

-The repo uses poetry to handle the environment and dpendencies.
-To install poetry:
-<p><code>curl -sSL https://install.python-poetry.org | python3 -</code></p>

-Once the poetry is installed.
-Go to the root repository and use the below commands.

 ### Commands

-The Makefile contains the central entry points for common tasks related to this project.
+The Makefile contains the central entry points for common tasks related to this project:

-#### To create virtual environment and install all the dependencies
-<p><code>make install</code></p>

 #### To extract and create interim dataset

 <p><code>make prepare_data</code></p>

 #### To feature select from the set of features that exists in ocular

 <p><code>make prepare_data</code></p>

 #### To Train the model

 <p><code>make train</code></p>

 #### To evaluate the trained model on the test and val dataset

 <p><code>make evaluate</code></p>

 #### To clean the interimediate and processed canonical data

 <p><code>make clean_venv</code></p>

 #### To clean up the trained model

 <p><code>make clean_models</code></p>